watem-sedem/watem-sedem/docs/routing.rst

  - If the pixel is a **land pixel**, the default routing algorithm is used.
-If the user enables the :ref:`Forced Routing <forcerouting>`-option in the ini-file, the calculation of the routing by the default routing algorithm is altered by the user-defined routing.
-Thus, this user-defined routing will overrule the rulebank of the routing algorithm.
+If the user enables the :ref:`Forced Routing <forcerouting>`-option in the ini-file, the calculation of the routing by the default routing algorithm is altered on user-defined pixels.
+Thus, for these pixels, the user-defined routing will overrule the rulebank of the routing algorithm.
  - If the pixel is a **river pixel** and the river routing option is enabled (see :ref:`here <riverrouting>`), the algorithm will use the user-defined routing in the rivers.
 If the pixel is a river pixel and the river routing